-The Fender Telecaster has been in continuous production since its introduction as the Broadcaster in 1950.
-Fender Telecaster values range wildly depending on what year they were made, so accurate dating and identification is a very important step in finding out how much they're worth.
+The Fender Telecaster has been in continuous production since its introduction as the Broadcaster in 1950, so how do collectors find out the year it was made and its value?
+Telecaster values range wildly depending on what year they were made, so accurate dating and identification is a very important step in finding out how much they're worth.
 Fender guitar collectors can date a Telecaster with only a quick glance, but the most accurate way to date them is through a thorough inspection.

 If you're looking for more information on vintage Fender Telecaster guitars then I recommend this book: The Fender Telecaster by Andre Duchossoir.
 It's a great resource for all the small details of how the Fender Telecaster changed throughout the years.